Aller au contenu principal

 My picks in Marseille

-Good tables, places worth visiting, walks, and useful landmarks depending on the vibe you want.
+Good restaurants, places worth visiting, walks and useful landmarks depending on the vibe you want.

 A French playlist

-A selection to get your ear used to the music of the language before you leave.
+A selection to get your ear used to the rhythm of the language before you leave.

 France Travel Survival Kit